How To Become a Licensed Real Estate Agent in New York

 Why Is Finding the Right Broker So Important?

-You will use all your knowledge from your coursework and exams and apply them to real-world real estate situations.
+Your first year as a real estate agent is essential.
+You will apply all your knowledge from your coursework and exams to real-world real estate situations.

+The right broker can answer your questions and be there with you each step of the way.
 The right broker has the real estate experience to work under you while you learn about the real estate industry.

 For example, the right broker can help you get your name out there in the real estate industry of New York and can help you market sales and rentals so that you can start selling or renting.